torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 Clicking the "Return To Catalog Entry" button after the copy is done will open the destination category for review.

 Install
+DO NOT TEST ON YOUR PRODUCTION SERVER!!!!
+DO NOT TEST ON YOUR PRODUCTION SERVER!!!!
+DO NOT TEST ON YOUR PRODUCTION SERVER!!!!

+0) Remove the previous version of this mod as per that version's instructions.

 1) Copy the files in:
 /ADMIN FOLDER
 to YOUR admin directory.